-Third, in the case of Realized Losses with respect to the Group M Mortgage Loans, sequentially, to reduce the Class Principal Amount of the Class MA, Class MV and Class MZ Certificates, in that order; in the case of Realized Losses with respect to the Group M55 Mortgage Loans, to reduce the Class Principal Amount of the Class M55C Certificates; and in the case of Realized Losses with respect to the Group H Mortgage Loans, sequentially, to reduce the Class Principal Amount of the Class M55C Certificates; and in the case of Realized Losses with respect to the Group H Mortgage Loans, sequentially, to reduce the Class Principal Amount of the Class HA, Class HV and Class HZ Certificates, in that order, in each case until the respective Class Principal Amounts of such Classes have been reduced to zero (for the avoidance of doubt, on the Distribution Date on which the aggregate Class Principal Amount of the Class M and Class B Certificates (calculated assuming no exchanges for MACR Certificates have occurred) has been reduced to zero, such Realized Losses are allocated among Group M, Group M55 and Group H, in proportion to the Realized Losses allocated to the Group M Mortgage Loans, the Group M55 Mortgage Loans and the Group H Mortgage Loans); and
+Third, in the case of Realized Losses with respect to the Group M Mortgage Loans, sequentially, to reduce the Class Principal Amount of the Class MA, Class MV and Class MZ Certificates, in that order; in the case of Realized Losses with respect to the Group M55 Mortgage Loans, to reduce the Class Principal Amount of the Class M55D Certificates; and in the case of Realized Losses with respect to the Group H Mortgage Loans, sequentially, to reduce the Class Principal Amount of the Class HA, Class HV and Class HZ Certificates, in that order, in each case until the respective Class Principal Amounts of such Classes have been reduced to zero (for the avoidance of doubt, on the Distribution Date on which the aggregate Class Principal Amount of the Class M and Class B Certificates (calculated assuming no exchanges for MACR Certificates have occurred) has been reduced to zero, such Realized Losses are allocated among Group M, Group M55 and Group H, in proportion to the Realized Losses allocated to the Group M Mortgage Loans, the Group M55 Mortgage Loans and the Group H Mortgage Loans); and

-Fourth, any remaining Realized Losses for a Group not allocated pursuant to priority "Third" above will be allocated pro rata to the other Groups (based upon the Class Principal Amount of the Certificates relating to such Groups after distribution of the related Principal Remittance Amount for such Distribution Date) to reduce (i) in the case of Group H, sequentially, the Class Principal Amount of the Class HA, Class HV and Class HZ Certificates, in that order, (ii) in the case of Group M, sequentially, the Class Principal Amount of the Class Principal Amount of the Class MA, Class MV and Class MZ Certificates, in that order, and (iii) in the case of Group M55, the Class Principal
+Fourth, any remaining Realized Losses for a Group not allocated pursuant to priority "Third" above will be allocated pro rata to the other Groups (based upon the Class Principal Amount of the Certificates relating to such

-Amount of the Class M55C Certificates, in each case until the respective Class Principal Amounts of such Classes have been reduced to zero.
+Groups after distribution of the related Principal Remittance Amount for such Distribution Date) to reduce (i) in the case of Group H, sequentially, the Class Principal Amount of the Class HA, Class HV and Class HZ Certificates, in that order, (ii) in the case of Group M, sequentially, the Class Principal Amount of the Class MA, Class MV and Class MZ Certificates, in that order, and (iii) in the case of Group M55, the Class Principal Amount of the Class Principal Amount of the Class M55D Certificates, in each case until the respective Class Principal Amounts of such Classes have been reduced to zero.

-Realized Losses allocated to the Class MA, Class MV, Class MZ, Class HA, Class HV, Class HZ and Class M55C Certificates (calculated assuming no exchanges for MACR Certificates have occurred) will result in Principal Deficiency Amounts that will require Guarantor Principal Payments to be made.
-In the event that the Guarantor fails to make a required Guarantor Principal Payment on any Guaranteed Certificates entitled to principal, then the allocation of Realized Losses in "Third" and "Fourth" above to reduce the Class Principal Amounts of (a) the Class MA, Class MV and Class MZ Certificates, (b) the Class M55C Certificates and (c) the Class HA, Class HV and Class HZ Certificates, respectively, will be made pro rata, based on their respective Class Principal Amounts, as reduced by any principal payments for such Distribution Date, as described under "- Allocation of Principal Remittance Amount" in each case until the respective Class Principal Amounts of such Classes have been reduced to zero.
+Realized Losses allocated to the Class MA, Class MV, Class MZ, Class HA, Class HV, Class HZ and Class M55D Certificates (calculated assuming no exchanges for MACR Certificates have occurred) will result in Principal Deficiency Amounts that will require Guarantor Principal Payments to be made.
+In the event that the Guarantor fails to make a required Guarantor Principal Payment on any Guaranteed Certificates entitled to principal, then the allocation of Realized Losses in "Third" and "Fourth" above to reduce the Class Principal Amounts of (a) the Class MA, Class MV and Class MZ Certificates, (b) the Class M55D Certificates and (c) the Class HA, Class HV and Class HZ Certificates, respectively, will be made pro rata, based on their respective Class Principal Amounts, as reduced by any principal payments for such Distribution Date, as described under "- Allocation of Principal Remittance Amount" in each case until the respective Class Principal Amounts of such Classes have been reduced to zero.